oscardelalanza/HTML-Froms/README.md

 ### Deployment

-- To start the local server open the file `index.html`.
+- Open `index.html` file to go directly to the page, or use your preferred web server.

 ## Authors